 6.7 Testing Functions III: Testing Mutation

 The ability to mutate objects means that we have to be careful when writing functions that accept mutable types as parameters.
 In general, if a function’s documentation does not specify that an object will be mutated, then it must not be mutated.
-How can we test that no mutation occured?
-And, for functions that intend to mutate an object, how can we test that the correct change occured?
+How can we test that no mutation occurred?
+And, for functions that intend to mutate an object, how can we test that the correct change occurred?
 In this section, we will extend our study of writing tests to answer both of these questions.

 Identifying mutable parameters